 Posted by TheFallen on March 23, 2002

-In Reply to: The n-word by any other name posted by Word Camel on March 23, 2002
+In Reply to: The [word removed in order to comply with Google's Publisher Policy] by any other name posted by Word Camel on March 23, 2002

 : The receptionist at my doctor's office today was asking me if it was true that in Britian I-G-A was a colour.
-It completely confused me until she whispered the n-word.
+It completely confused me until she whispered the [word removed in order to comply with Google's Publisher Policy].
 "You know," "I-G-A"

-: I told her about TheFallen's mother and "nigger brown" but told her I didn't think it was common these days.
+: I told her about TheFallen's mother and "[word removed in order to comply with Google's Publisher Policy] brown" but told her I didn't think it was common these days.

 : Anyway, "I-G-A" seems to be a new version.